botchris/go-pubsub/README.md

   decide whether they want to receive messages for a concrete type or not (content-based), or just receive everything that is pushed to a given topic/s (topic-based).
 - Pluggable providers.
-Included providers are:
-  - In-memory
-  - AWS SNS + SQS
-  - KubeMQ
+Just implement the `Broker` interface.

 ## Providers